Find discipleship opportunities in our Hope Way events, small groups and Bible studies.

 Engineers Without Borders (EWB) is an organization which partners with disadvantaged communities to improve quality of life through implementation of environmentally, equitable and economically sustainable engineering projects.
 EWB-Hope is an interdisciplinary club at Hope College.
 This organization is seeking to improve communities on a local, national and international scale.
 We are currently aiming to raise community awareness of our chapter through service events and fundraising.

 EWB-Hope currently has a program in Nkuv, Cameroon.
 Nkuv is a rural farming community with a population of 1,000 people.
 They lacked access to clean water, which caused multiple health problems.
 To solve this, Manz BioSand filters were implemented into the community.
 A gravity-fed distribution system was also implemented in order to give the community members easier access to the water.
 In addition to these projects, a community health education program has also been taught on every trip to the village.

 - Gospel Choir

-Under the leadership of Gospel Choir Director, Edye Hyde, the choir will participate in the Chapel and Gathering services throughout the school year.
+Under the leadership of Gospel Choir Director, Breanna Chapman, the choir will participate in the Chapel and Gathering services throughout the school year.

-Gospel Choir is not accredited course that you have to attend every week; but we value the commitment and importance to practice once a week.
+Gospel Choir is not an accredited course that you have to attend every week, but we do value the commitment and importance to practice once a week.
 We offer an encouraging environment that will help you to rejoice in the Lord always — again, I say rejoice!